Skip to content

 const parallelErrors: <A, E, R>(self: Effect.Effect<A, E, R>) => Effect.Effect<A, Array<E>, R>

-The parallelErrors function captures all failure errors from concurrent operations and combines them into a single error in the error channel.
+Combines all errors from concurrent operations into a single error.

-This function is useful when you are running multiple operations concurrently and you want to gather all the errors that occur.
-Instead of handling each error separately, parallelErrors consolidates them into one, making it easier to manage and respond to errors from multiple operations at once.
+This function is used when you have multiple operations running at the same time, and you want to capture all the errors that occur across those operations.
+Instead of handling each error separately, it combines all the errors into one unified error.

 @example